Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Acknowledgements

 \section{Acknowledgements}

 Stefania Scheurer was partially funded by the Zukunftskolleg of the University of Konstanz.
 Jan Bartsch was partially supported by the SFB 1432 ``Fluctuations and Nonlinearities'' (Project-ID 425217212) of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) and Patrik Knopf was partially supported by the RTG 2339 ``Interfaces, Complex Structures, and Singular Limits'' of the DFG.
 Moreover, Jörg Weber was supported by the Swedish Research Council (grant no 2020-00440).
 All of this support is gratefully acknowledged.
-We further thank Leo Basov (DLR Göttingen) for his very helpful comments concerning the numerical validation of the implementation.
+We also thank Leo Basov (DLR Göttingen) for his very helpful comments concerning the numerical validation of the implementation.
+We would also like to express our gratitude to the anonymous referees for their helpful questions and remarks.